ietf-wg-cellar/ebml-specification/specification.markdown

 Element Data Type:   Signed Integer

     Endianness:     Big-endian
-    Length:         A Signed Integer Element MUST at least 1 octet in length and no more than 8 octets in length.
+    Length:         A Signed Integer Element MUST be no greater than 8 octets in length.
+An Signed Integer Element with a zero-octet length represents an integer value of zero.
     Definition:     A Signed Integer stores an integer (meaning that it can be written without a fractional component) which may be negative, positive, or zero.
 Because EBML